Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: Appendix

 \section{Appendix}

-We give in Section \ref{microscopic dynamics to an effective atomic} a heuristic derivation of the time--dependent Lindbladian $\mathfrak{L} _{t}^{\left( \lambda ,\eta \right) }$ (\ref{lindblad ninja1}) driving the effective atomic master equation (\ref{effective atomic master equation}) as well as the proof of Theorem \ref{lemmalongtime copy(2)} in Section \ref {Theorem blabla}.
+We give the proof of Theorem \ref{lemmalongtime copy(2)} in Section \ref {Theorem blabla}.
 Section \ref{section compl positive} is a short review on completely positive (CP) semigroups by focussing on results which are relevant for our analysis in order to facilitate the reading of the paper.
 Finally, in Section \ref{contra exemplo} we discuss positivity questions related to the interpretation as transitions rates of the coefficients of the balance condition (\ref{balance conditoin}) characterizing uniquely the (quasi--) steady populations.